Bucky24/database/README.md

 # Frontend

 This module can be used in the browser.
 Only the `MemoryConnection` is available.
 To use, import from `@bucky24/database/client`.
 All other functions should work as expected.
 Note that if you have any models you are sharing between server and client, they _must_ import from `@bucky24/database/client` otherwise you'll have build problems with your client.
+Basically if you're planning to share, then you should use `@bucky24/database/client` in all cases except for the one file where your server connection is setup.
+That one can import from `@bucky24/database` to get the server connections.

 NOTE: You may see a warning